AkshayChn/cs428/docs/aux/project3/draft.md

 3. Dancing on the Ceiling: Where the room rotates as per your will and allows you to walk on the walls and the ceiling.
 4. The Mego Playset: Where the entire room is the size of a shoebox.

 Each of these scenes can be toggled using a Menu System.
-The descriptions of each of the scenes along with instructions on using the menu system will be soon seen below.
+The instructions to build and use the app, the descriptions of each of the scenes, and the instructions on using the menu system are as follows.

 How to build it?
 ----------------